Ways to Access Region-restricted Websites

 Say, for example, you are traveling in Europe.
 You take your laptop computer with you.
 If you are in London, you will be blocked out of U.S.-only region-restricted sites because your hotel has a British IP address.
 Travel across the Channel to France, and you will likewise only be able to access Internet content available in France.

-Geo restrictions can also be used to the detriment of online customers.
+Geo-restrictions can also be used to the detriment of online customers.
 Online retailers can use geo-blocking to show different prices to customers based on their geographic area.
 Airlines, for example, have been known to charge higher ticket prices to customers in developed countries.
 Also, based on location, a user might not have access to special pricing and discounts.

 More reasons geo-blocking occurs

 Again, there are other reasons for geo-blocking beyond copyright and licensing.
 Some countries use it to block irrelevant or illegal content and malicious traffic.
 Some governments geo-block websites for political or censorship reasons.
-Also, there are times when local blackouts of sports streaming is needed to enforce network exclusive distribution rights.
+Also, there are times when local blackouts of sports streaming are needed to enforce network exclusive distribution rights.
 Likewise, geo-blocking enforces contractual agreements between the content owners and sports leagues.

 So, geo-blocking can be an impediment to the original purpose of the world wide web: free, open, and universal access.
 That impediment has grown as e-commerce and security concerns have closed off access to premium services and restrictions imposed by laws, treaties, and copyright regulations.